HomeEmployee Benefits ResourcesLeaves and Time OffStress Leave in the Northwest Territories - A Complete Guide

 What Leave Options Currently Exist for Northwest Territories Employees?

 Northwest Territories employees are entitled to 27 weeks of unpaid compassionate care leave within 52 weeks to provide end-of-life support for a gravely ill family member.
-In extreme cases, it is possible this could be utilized by an employee whose own mental health has deteriorated due to witnessing the family member’s condition and care.
+In extreme cases, it is possible that this could be used by an employee whose own mental health has deteriorated due to witnessing the family member’s condition and care.

 Source: https://www.gov.nt.ca/en/newsroom/new-and-enhanced-employment-leave-provisions